Pocketful of Miracles (1961)

 Have you seen Pocketful of Miracles?
 What are your thoughts?
 Do you have any more interesting insights to the behind-the-scenes drama?

 Don’t miss our last day of Glenn Ford films, starting Monday!
-Check my site calendar for titles and showtimes!
+Check out the TCM film schedule for showtimes.

 And as our last full week in the month of July, it’s time to start prepping for TCM’s annual “Summer Under the Stars,” where a different classic star is highlighted every day of August!
 It’s a month of fantastic films you don’t want to miss!
 Can you tell I’m excited?!!! (: